Yes, you can grow weed on your windowsill.

 Your cannabis plant needs food and you can either provide it using nutrient solutions or by growing your plant in a nutrient rich soil.
 The soil is less work, so I recommend that for a windowsill grow.

 Can I Grow Weed On My Windowsill: Final Thoughts

 That’s all you really need to get started growing weed on a windowsill.
 You may want to add a few fluorescent light bulbs (cheap regular ones are fine and this post will show you what to look for to make sure they will work) or small LEDs to supplement the natural light, especially during flowering.

 The additional bulbs will help boost yields, so they are generally worth the small expense.

 Another possible issue to be aware of is water evaporation.
 Many windowsills sit above radiators, meaning water in the soil will evaporate more quickly.
-Getting a pot with a water reservoir can help insure that your plant always has access to water.
+Getting a pot with a water reservoir can help insure that your weed plant always has access to quality water.